sjomik2000/Calendara/README.md

 through Postman.
 Tested all added event actions with new database samples.
 + 2025.04.25 - Added Update button functionality (WIP) with a display window to search for ID first and then display update window with old event information pre filled.
 + 2025.04.26 - Finished Update event action functionality.
-Fixed bug when location and description wouldn't remove if deleted.
+Fixed bug when location and description wouldn't be removed if deleted.
 Fixed bug for incorrect multi-day event display.
 Fixed bug when updating all day event displayed DateTime properties.
 Refactored App.js file into modular files into Actions, Calendar, Events and Utilities for better readability.
 Added separate HTML files for event actions HTML forms.
 Added several browser console logs to detect and debug errors.
 Updated Azure pipeline to build Web layer then combine API and Web to build full App.
++ 2025.04.27 - Updated README.md